shiba517/ed_so-MSP3/README.md

-Clicking on the logo will lead user to the home.html When user is not logged in, only link that will appear will be 'All recipes', 'Login', and 'Register' When user is logged in, the links on show will be 'All recipes', 'Random', 'Profile', and 'Logout'
+Clicking on the logo will lead user to the home.html When user is not logged in, only link that will appear will be 'All recipes', 'Login', and 'Register' When user is logged in, the links on show will be 'All recipes', 'Random', 'Profile', and 'Logout' Clicking on 'logout' will lof the user out if his/her account and back to home.html

 ### Register testing
 AIM | Achieved?